neso613/TTS_Xilinx_Vitis_AI/README.md

-# Text-To_speech Models Optimised using Vitis-AI
+# Text-To-Speech Models optimization using Vitis-AI